-The following is adapted from The New Law Business Model by Ali Katz, New Law Business Model Founder and CEO—find it on Amazon.
+The following is adapted from The New Law Business Model-Revealed: Build a Lucrative Law Practice the You (And Your Clients) Love, written by Ali Katz, New Law Business Model Founder and CEO, that forms the basis of our program.

 Have you ever purchased a piece of art for your home or your office?
 If you have, consider what you spent on the artwork.
 Heck, consider what you spent on just the frame!